japandotorg/shinku/README.md

             <h4>&gt; <code>shinku unload [extensions...]</code></h4>
             These commands load, reload, or unload extensions on your bot.
             <br><br>
-            You can reload shinku itself with <code>jsk reload shinku</code>.
+            You can reload shinku itself with <code>shin reload shinku</code>.
             <br>
-            <code>jsk reload ~</code> will reload all extensions on your bot.
+            <code>shin reload ~</code> will reload all extensions on your bot.
             <br><br>
-            You can load, reload, or unload multiple extensions at once: <code>jsk reload cogs.one cogs.two</code>
+            You can load, reload, or unload multiple extensions at once: <code>shin reload cogs.one cogs.two</code>
             <br><br>
             <h4>&gt; <code>shinku shutdown</code></h4>
             This command gracefully shuts down your bot.